machinable-org/machinable/docs/guide/components.md

         print(self.prediction_strategy.predict(self.data))
 ```

-Here, the child components encapsulates the model while the node components implements the benchmark control flow.
-The child components becomes available as argument to the ``on_create`` event of the node components.
+Here, the sub-component encapsulates the model while the node components implements the benchmark control flow.
+The sub-component becomes available as argument to the ``on_create`` event of the node components.

-In general, the child components can access the parent node via ``self.node`` while the node components can access its child components via ``self.components``.
+In general, the sub-components can access the parent node via ``self.node`` while the node components can access its sub-components via ``self.components``.

-To designate components as child use the ``components`` argument of [Experiment.components()](./tasks.md) that will be discussed in the following section.
+To designate components as sub-components use the ``components`` argument of [Experiment.components()](./experiments.md) that will be discussed in the following section.